 Members of the community are encouraged to talk directly with a staff member when a concern arises.
 However, if you do not feel this is appropriate, or the concern is not resolved, you can approach the Head or Deputy Heads.
 Many issues or complaints can be resolved through informal means.
-All staff are trained and permitted to resolve issues to the satisfaction of all parties.
 In many instances these matters will be addressed verbally, and written confirmation of an outcome may not be necessary.